Trusted Springfield Wills & Trusts Attorneys Ready To Assist You

 How Much Time Do I Have to Contest a Will?

 Almost all legal matters have a time limit within which they must be addressed or forever barred from being raised again.
 The laws of Tennessee state that you have two years from the date a judge admits the will to probate to file your objection.
 But you must take certain steps before filing suit.
-So if you have concerns about a will, be sure to speak with our Springfield will attorneys as soon as possible.
+So if you have concerns about a will, be sure to speak with our Springfield wills and trusts attorneys as soon as possible.

 What Circumstances Allow Me to Contest a Will?